unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

                      modelCoefficients: DenseVector[Double])
 ```

-As in the previous tutorial, we wrap this into a sample class, which can keep track of who has
+As in the previous tutorial, we wrap this into a class representing the sample, which can keep track by whom
-generated the sample.
+it was generated.
 Furthermore, we will add convenience method,
 which builds a ```RigidTransformation``` from the parameters.
 As a rigid transformation
 is not completely determined by the translation and rotation parameters, we need to
 store also the center of rotation.